• Recipes

 5. In a heatproof bowl, combine egg whites, sugar, and cream of tartar.
 Place over simmering water, stirring constantly for 5 minutes until warm and sugar dissolves.

-6. Remove from heat, beat the mixture with electric mixture until frothy, then increase speed and beat until soft peaks form, about 4 minutes.
+6. Remove from heat, beat the mixture with an electric mixer until frothy, then increase speed and beat until soft peaks form, about 4 minutes.

-8. Pour into the prepared soufflé dish, refrigerate for at least 4 hours until set, then gently remove the foil collar and garnish with berries and mint leaves.
+8. Pour into the prepared soufflé dish, refrigerate for at least 4 hours until set, then gently remove the foil collar and garnish the chilled lemon souffle with berries and mint leaves.

 Chilled lemon souffle